Bounds to electron spin qubit variability for scalable CMOS architectures: Methods

 \bmhead{Electrostatic simulations and quantum dot model} We import the digital twin device into COMSOL Multiphysics and perform electrostatic potential simulations with the integrated Poisson solver.
 We fit this to a harmonic model with a vertical electric field

 where $(x_c, y_c)$ is the centre of the parabolic potential, $E_z$ is the electric field in the z-axis (typically $8$ to $40$ meV nm$^{-1}$) and $c_x, c_y$ are the lateral curvatures (approximately 0.3 meV nm$^{-2}$).
-We simulate potential sweeps from different gates to characterize their impact on the quantum dots (see Fig.~\ref{figA1}).
-The harmonic model allows to transform these actions to more intuitive parameters such as shifts in the electric confinement, dot movement, ellipticity, etc. A summary of this impact is included in Table \ref{tab:PotentialSweeps}.
+We simulate potential sweeps from different gates to characterize their impact on the quantum dots (see Supplementary Fig.~\ref{figA2}).
+The harmonic model allows to transform these actions to more intuitive parameters such as shifts in the electric confinement, dot movement, ellipticity, etc. A summary of this impact is included in Supplementary Table \ref{tab:PotentialSweeps}.

 \bmhead{Atomistic simulations with interface roughness} We perform tight binding simulations in NEMO3D in the $sp^3d^5s^*$ 20-band model for Si, which intrinsically includes spin-orbit-interactions~\cite{Klimeck2007}.
+In all simulations the magnetic field magnitude is set to $1$T, and we only vary the magnetic field orientation.
 To include surface disorder, we terminate the silicon lattice with the local section of the rough surface in Figure~\ref{fig1}\textbf{b}.
 We then label all the lattice sites above (below) the surface as SiO$_2$ (Si), as observed in Figure~\ref{fig2}\textbf{a}.
 The SiO$_2$ region is modeled with a sp$^3$ tight-binding (TB) model under a virtual crystal approximation (VCA).
 The SiO$_2$ TB parameters are optimized to reproduce the electrical properties of the oxide, namely the bandgap of 8.9~eV, conduction band offset of 3.15~eV relative to silicon, and conduction effective mass of 0.44m$_0$.
 The VCA model in TB assumes a well defined crystal structure, in this case zincblende with a lattice constant having the same value of Si, but treats each atom as a fictitious SiO$_2$ atom.
 This is a standard way to model alloyed (SiGe) or disordered (SiO$_2$) materials under the VCA in the atomistic TB technique.
 At the interface region whether an atom is marked as a Si atom or SiO$_2$ atom then creates the atomistic disorder profile.
-The details of the model with parameter values can be found in~\cite{kim_full_2011}.
+The details of the model with parameter values can be found in~\cite{kim_full_2011,Rahman_Roughness_engineered_valley_orbit}.

 By loading the surface roughness profile into NEMO3D, we are able to simulate quantum dot wavefunctions with atomic resolution under the correct local symmetries induced by the disordered surface.
 A limitation of the model is that we cannot simulate atomically disordered Si-O bonds in the oxide.
 Considering the various geometrical permutations of such bonds in an amorphous solid, it becomes a computationally challenging problem for large scale simulations.
 However, the VCA model does replicate the bulk electrical properties of SiO$_2$.
 Despite this limitation, we are able to simulate effectively a Si-SiO$_2$ interface that in general is hard to describe from a tight binding approach.